• Skip to primary navigation

 The season of giving is upon us!
 I love to create and give meaningful gifts that not only create lasting memories but are also useful long after the season.
 In collaboration with Thymes, I bring you a simple and easy DIY hexagonal marble tray which serves as the perfect companion to create a centerpiece using the amazing Frasier Fir Candles!

-Be sure to check out other contact paper ideas!
+Be sure to check out other contact paper ideas

 She made this DIY hexagonal marble tray out of wood!
 What a perfect centerpiece or serving tray!